 After making your choice, open a futures trading account and complete any approvals mandated by the Commodity Futures Trading Commission (CFTC).
 Once approved, fund your account with enough capital, keeping in mind that each gold futures contract controls 100 troy ounces of gold and requires a margin deposit.

-Develop a comprehensive trading plan that includes strategies for both long and short positions.
+Develop a comprehensive trading plan that includes long and short-position strategies.

 Acquaint yourself with the futures exchange where you will be trading.